SpaceCadet8716/four-buttons/README.md

-# two-buttons
+# four-buttons
-some useless thing that contains only two buttons. maybe useful for keeping the scores of two teams?
+some useless thing with four buttons. maybe useful for keeping the scores of two teams?